Ilse Hirsch: Plan

 The team's plan was to move to their first base camp in dense woodlands along the German-Belgian frontier.
 Morgenschweiss and Hirsch, who knew the city well and acted as guide, would enter town and locate their target.
 After identifying his daily schedule, they would pass the information to Wenzel and Leitgeb.
 Following the assassination, the team would head east toward friendly lines.
 They were to stick to the plan even if separated.
 Traveling strictly at night, they would hide in forester and game warden cabins during daylight.
 All carried forged papers identifying them as members of the Reich's Organisation Todt labour force.
 If captured, they were to convince their interrogators that they were working on nearby border fortifications.

 Assassination

-On 20 March 1945 the team were flown in a captured, Luftwaffe-operated B-17 Flying Fortress from Hildesheim airfield near Hanover and parachuted around the village of Gemmenich.
+On 20 March 1945, the team were flown in a captured, Luftwaffe-operated B-17 Flying Fortress from Hildesheim airfield near Hanover and parachuted around the village of Gemmenich.
 Upon landing they were discovered by a 20-year-old Dutch border guard, Jozef Saive, whom they shot.

 The team then made for Eupener Strasse 251, where Oppenhoff lived with his wife Irmgard and their three children.
 He was away at a party so they asked the housekeeper to send for him.
 When Oppenhoff arrived, Wenzel—who had assured his accomplices he would do the shooting—lost his nerve.
-Leitgeb barked “Heil Hitler!”, grabbed the pistol and shot Oppenhoff dead.
+Leitgeb cried "Heil Hitler!", grabbed the pistol and shot Oppenhoff dead.

 While escaping with Leitgeb, Hirsch tripped a buried landmine.
-She injured her knee and Leitgeb was killed.
+She injured her knee, and Leitgeb was killed.